ThaaoBlues/ecosys/readme.md

 }
 ```

-The supported platform must be within ["Linux","Windows","Android"]
+The supported platform must be within ["Linux","Win32","Android"]
 NeedsFormat is a flag telling qsync to replace some parts of the application path contextually such as :
 * %username% for the user's name
 * %version% for an app specific version ( In first versions qsync will just walk in the parent folder and take the first child.
 This behavior could change if someone find a better one.)